ravis-nrel/ravis/server/README.md

 #### Output Format
 Includes all of the standard fields as documented at [Endpoints](#endpoints), where the `result` property is an object containing basic forecast metadata as well as an array of objects defining forecast data for the site.
-- `forecastTimestamp` = The timestamp at which this forecast was generation as a timestamp in UTC
+- `forecastTimestamp` = The timestamp at which this forecast was generated as a timestamp in UTC
 - `nextForecastTimestamp` = The timestamp at which the next iteration of the forecast is expected to become available as a timestamp in UTC
 - `data` = An array of objects including the actual forecast values
   - `data[].layerName` = The name of the forecast layer, or forecast probability.
 Options include: